jonxmitchell/ferox-bar-grill/readme.md

 ### Features

-This website will have a range of pages which are all built with providing an easy and smooth expeirence for the customer and to add benefits to the client to allow them to redirect there resources that can be used else where.
+This website will have a range of pages which are all built with providing an easy and smooth experience for the customer and to add benefits to the client to allow them to redirect there resources that can be used else where.

 - #### Summary
-  - The website will be built to provide a completely responsive design where the elements on all the pages will be able to be displayed correctly on a range of divices from desktop to mobile.
+  - The website will be built to provide a completely responsive design where the elements on all the pages will be able to be displayed correctly on a range of devices from desktop to mobile.
-  - The design throughout the website will be consistant through the colour scheme of the site and also the navigation and foot will remain the same throughout the website.
+  - The design throughout the website will be consistent through the colour scheme of the site and also the navigation and foot will remain the same throughout the website.
 - #### Home Page
-  - The home page will start off with a hero which will be a carousel slider to cycle through a range of photos of the resturant.
+  - The home page will start off with a hero which will be a carousel slider to cycle through a range of photos of the restaurant.
-  - Scrolling mid way down this page you will be greated with a short about us piece of text.
+  - Scrolling mid way down this page you will be greeted with a short about us piece of text about the restaurant.
-  - Scrolling to the bottom of the page, you will be greeted by reviews thats previous customers have left about the resturant.
+  - Scrolling to the bottom of the page, you will be greeted by reviews thats previous customers have left about the restaurant.
 - #### Gallery Page
-  - This page will be a gallery of images of the business, its staff, their food and drink so customers will be able to get a better look into the resturant.
+  - This page will be a gallery of images of the business, its staff, their food and drink so customers will be able to get a better look into the restaurant.
 - #### Table Booking Page
-  - This page will be one section which will consist of a form where a customer will be able to arrange a booking of a table for when they would like to visit the resturant and this will give a range of options of how the customer would like to book their table to their own needs.
+  - This page will be one section which will consist of a form where a customer will be able to arrange a booking of a table for when they would like to visit the restaurant and this will give a range of options of how the customer would like to book their table to their own needs.
 - #### Contact Us Page
-  - This will be a simple page where it will be a form for the customer to fill out to be able to ask any general enquries they may have.
+  - This will be a simple page where it will be a form for the customer to fill out to be able to ask any general enquires they may have.
-  - This will also provide other contact details like the telephone number for the resturant and also the location of the resturant so customers can easily locate the resturant.
+  - This will also provide other contact details like the telephone number for the restaurant and also the location of the restaurant so customers can easily locate the restaurant.
 - #### Future Features
-  - In the future I would like to add some interaction / behavour features to the website, for example, I would like to use JavaScript make the forms on the page have event listeners so they are able to be used in more complex ways which can provide a better experience for the customer.
+  - In the future I would like to add some interaction / behavior features to the website, for example, I would like to use JavaScript make the forms on the page have event listeners so they are able to be used in more complex ways which can provide a better experience for the customer.
   - I would like to use an API to be able to pull reviews from a review website like TrustPilot to fill the reviews section on the website instead of having to keep manually updating them.

 ## Wireframes